Webfacing/wf-cpanel-right-now-site-health/README.md

 ## This plugin adds the following
 ### Dashboard - Right Now (widget)
  * One item showing used disk space (on a cPanel kontrolled server only)
- * A sentence mentioning name of web hosting provider and maximum disk space (on PRO ISP only)
+ * A widget footer line mentioning name of web hosting provider, and maximum disk space for current plan/account (on PRO ISP only)
 ### Tools - Site Health panels
 #### Status (tab)
  * A disk space check with explaining text and possible actions (cPanel only) with following results